MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 |28 days |2,419,200 seconds|
 |60 days |5,184,000 seconds|

-## Using FlowEvent data to get visibility into FlowRun data completeness
+## Use FlowEvent data to get visibility into FlowRun data completeness

 [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records might be incomplete for many reasons.
 The [FlowEvent](/power-apps/developer/data-platform/reference/entities/flowevent) table is used to provide signals that runs were skipped and the data set is incomplete.
-The lack of signals does not mean that the data set is complete.
+The lack of signals doesn't mean that the data set is complete.

 You can view the [FlowEvent](/power-apps/developer/data-platform/reference/entities/flowevent) records in the [PowerApps table browser](/power-apps/maker/data-platform/create-edit-entities-portal?tabs=excel#view-tables) or using the [Dataverse Web API](https://github.com/MicrosoftDocs/power-automate-docs-pr/assets/13593424/25bd0eda-0dde-4378-9793-7090fbca5916).
 All of the relevant records have a [FlowEvent.EventType](/power-apps/developer/data-platform/reference/entities/flowevent#BKMK_eventtype) value of "FlowRunIngestion" and then the [FlowEvent.EventCode](/power-apps/developer/data-platform/reference/entities/flowevent#BKMK_eventcode) value explains the event.